 Luckily, Ultros ran off after the fight, only for the infamous Setzer to make his appearance.
 Setzer kidnapped Celes, the Impressario bluffing that this too was part of the opera.
 Celes, after putting on a modicum of a performance, snuck the others onboard… urm… somehow.
 Can they fly?
 Setzer caught on fast, so the party quickly made an offer to him for his services: cash and more cash.
 Setzer agreed to talk.
 If you’ve been paying attention to previous Journals, you know that Kyle and I didn’t talk and went exploring instead, touring the Blackjack and its… well… its casino.
 The Blackjack served as an FFIII/FFLIII-style mobile base, including an item shop, pseudo-inn, and a even a crewmember that offered to unequip the entire collective party, which is a lot faster than manually having every member join, unequip, and then leave.
 Good insight on the part of the devs! (more…)

 While we weren’t quite out of places to meander (more on that in a moment), we headed south to Jidoor, home of a famous opera house, although the opera house itself was presently closed.
 On route, we were attacked by Fossil Dragons, and discovered what we should have realized while we were shopping: that we had equipped Celes with a whip and she couldn’t use Relic without a sword.
 Unfortunately we were also straight out of cash (remember the High Potion incident), forcing us to live with this unfortunate situation.
-And so the only incident where we might have used Relic outside of the tutorial passed by and never returned.
+And so, everything was set so that we would soon get a genuine opportunity to use Relic later down the page, and wouldn’t even be able to do so.

 Given that we were out of cash, there wasn’t much shopping we could do in Jidoor, so it was probably best that the local Auction House was also presently closed.
 Rumours in town told us of a mysterious artifact that could restore the soul that would be located in the town of Vector, the capital of the Empire, making it not exactly an easy thing to retrieve.
 We also learned that the entire underclass had somehow been booted out of Jidoor and gone to the new town of Zozo, to the north.
 This struck me as somewhat hard to believe, not just from a logistical and economical perspective, but mainly because the Zozoites aren’t… normal, but let’s go with that. (more…)